yijingru/BBAVectors-Oriented-Object-Detection/README.md

 # About DOTA
 The dota ```trainval``` and ```test``` datasets are cropped into ```600×600``` patches with a stride of `100` and two scales `0.5` and `1`.

-The `trainval.txt` and `test.txt` used in `datasets/dataset_dota.py` contain the list of images without suffix, example
+The `trainval.txt` and `test.txt` used in `datasets/dataset_dota.py` contain the list of images without suffix, example:
 ```
 P0000__0.5__0___0
 P0000__0.5__0___1000